 Before joining the Seton Healthcare Family, Janet practiced law with international law firms Akin Gump Strauss Hauer & Feld and Greenberg Traurig.
 While in private practice, Janet primarily worked in the firms’ respective Insurance Regulatory and Governmental Affairs practice groups, but also contributed to and participated in significant commercial-litigation and corporate-law matters.
 Prior to working in private practice, Janet worked as in-house counsel for Scotts Miracle Gro in Marysville, Ohio.

-Lidia Rodriguez-Hupp SVP & 340B Compliance Officer Sentry Data Systems
+Lidia Rodriguez-Hupp Chief of Corporate Initiatives, 340B Compliance Officer & SVP Sentry Data Systems

 With more than 15 years’ experience in 340B software and program maintenance, and six years in various staff positions within the US House of Representatives, Lidia is uniquely suited for the challenges of 340B compliance.
 In her current role as Senior Vice President & 340B Compliance Officer for Sentry Data Systems, she oversees the 340B audit and compliance team and the professional services team.
 These teams act as internal consultants on Sentry’s high-priority projects and also support client requests that require a great level of expertise.
 Lidia is active in her local community as a mentor for Women of Tomorrow since 2008 and has served on the IPMI advisory board committee for the Healthcare Law and Compliance Institute since 2015.

-Richard Korman SVP & GC Avera Health (SD)
+Richard Korman EVP & GC Avera Health (SD)

 Richard G. Korman, Esq., is Senior Vice President and General Counsel for Avera Health, located in Sioux Falls, South Dakota.
 Rich is responsible for all legal, compliance, internal audit, institutional review board, insurance and risk management activities for Avera.
 Avera is the Catholic health ministry of the Benedictine Sisters of Yankton, South Dakota and the Presentation of the Blessed Virgin Mary Sisters of Aberdeen, South Dakota.
 Avera delivers health care services through more than 350 locations in a five-state region made up of South Dakota, Minnesota, Iowa, Nebraska, and North Dakota.